swastiksagar/wazuhlabproject/README.md

 <div align="left"><h3>Malware Detection</h3></div>

-You can configure Wazuh to send file hashes or suspicious files to **VirusTotal** for scanning against multiple antivirus engines.
+Configured Wazuh to send file hashes or suspicious files to **VirusTotal** for scanning against multiple antivirus engines.
 > [!CAUTION]
 > The following content includes a known malware source.
 Proceed with extreme caution.
 > Accessing or interacting with the linked material may compromise your system's security.